 Amelia looked fit to be tied, the expression on her face matching McGonagall in severity.
 Harry privately thought that the monocle the witch was wearing greatly enhanced the glare had on her face.
 With a supreme effort the witch got her emotions in control.
 After spending a moment looking at the desk in contemplation she took a deep breath and then, seeming to come to a decision, looked up.

 'This is highly irregular,' she boomed, 'A person, that too the head of an ancient and noble house, being denied a trial.'
 Taking a deep breath, she continued.
 'Due to the amount of time you, Sirius Black, have spent in Azkaban without a formal sentence, I do believe that the government has no choice but to drop the charges initially placed against you and set you free.
 That is if an arrest warrant was issued in the first place.
 However, this situation does require resolving.
 Therefore an emergency meeting of the Wizengamot shall take place where the truth of the matter shall be determined.
-In the mean time, Black, I would advise you to stay in the country until notification of the trial date is given.
-I further recommend that you stay with Alastor Moody until you are tried.
+In the meantime, Black, I would advise you to stay in the country until notification of the trial date is given.
+Consider yourself, as of this moment, a key witness.
+I further recommend that you stay with Alastor Moody until the meeting.
 The kiss – on – sight orders against you shall be rescinded effective immediately.
 Finally,' she turned to Peter Pettigrew.
 'You, and for the moment we shall call you Peter Pettigrew, are hereby under arrest for impersonating a dead man or misleading the Ministry into declaring you deceased.
 Furthermore, you are also under suspicion of conspiring with a Dark Lord and treason.
 Auror Shacklebolt, please do the honours.'

 Shacklebolt flicked his wand at Pettigrew causing the many chains and ropes to disappear, leaving the still snivelling man in a set of heavy manacles.